adeo/mozaic-design-system/src/pages/Components/Notification/index.md

 Embedded notifications are positioned at the top of the page, or between two components (depending of the context).
 They are mainly used in forms or in pages requiring engaging actions.

-### Closable notifications
+### Closeable notifications

-> To go further, you can have closable notification in your project.
+> To go further, you can have closeable notification in your project.

 They are like the embedded notifications, with a close button.